zhouyichen30/pc_project/README.md

 ---
 ## Inputs Data
 **data/**
-- all the CSVs are saved into the data folder
+- all the CSVs provided are saved into the data folder
 ---
 ## Output